How To Boot Windows In Safe Mode

 If you only have access to the command line, you can run a command that restarts the computer in the Windows Recovery (WinRE) environment so that you can enable Safe Mode.
 To enter the Windows recovery environment, enter the command line window and type shutdown.exe / r / o.

 After that, Windows will notify you that you will be logged out in less than a minute.
 After you log out, the Windows Recovery Environment will be displayed.
-Here you need to repeat the steps described in the “Access via Windows Settings” method.
+You must repeat the steps described in the “Access via Windows Settings” method here.

 Force Windows to enter WinRE